ameyer2002/Cybersecurity-Projects/README.md

 Hi!
-I'm Andrew, a Cybersecurity and IT Student.
+I'm Andrew, a Cybersecurity and IT Student 💻